Conquering Insurance Issues and ProblemsSave as Favorite

-If you leave your job and lose your employer's health benefits, you can probably continue group health plan benefits for a period of time under COBRA (Consolidated Omnibus Budget Reconciliation Act).
+If you leave your job and lose your employer's health benefits, and you want to keep the exact same health insurance plan, you may be able to do so for a period of time under COBRA (Consolidated Omnibus Budget Reconciliation Act).
 But you'll be paying the entire premium-including your employer's share.
 COBRA is generally not required of businesses with fewer than 20 employees.
 More COBRA details are on the U.S. Department of Labor website, http://www.dol.gov/dol/topic/health-plans/cobra.htm

 National Coalition for Cancer Survivorship Tool Box (http://www.canceradvocacy.org/resources/publications/insurance.pdf) (PDF)